 Rick's Free Auto Repair Advice

-Save money by changing power steering fluid yourself
+Change power steering fluid yourself and save money

 To do a power steering fluid change in one fell swoop, you’ll have to remove the return fluid line form the power steering pump reservoir and use a friend to help pour.
 It’s pretty easy.
 First, find the reservoir.
 On some vehicles the pump and reservoir are one unit, while others have a pump and remote reservoir (see images).